Installation

 # Create a Laravel app

-$ cipi-cli apps create --name=myapp --domain=myapp.com \
+$ cipi-cli apps create --user=myapp --domain=myapp.com \

 --php=8.5 --repository=git@github.com:acme/myapp.git --branch=main